As advertising in Pakistan marks 70 years of existence, we highlight themes that influenced its trajectory.

 If there is one characteristic which distinguishes Mr Jinnah in public life, it is his sturdy independence.

-Remembering Quaid-i-Azam Mohammad Ali Jinnah on his 141st birthday with a series of rare photographs.
+Remembering Quaid-i-Azam Mohammad Ali Jinnah on his death anniversary with a series of rare photographs.

 “Men may come and men may go.
 But Pakistan is truly and firmly established and will go on with Allah’s grace forever”.